-Depression, recognized as a public health challenge within the social structure of the family, is a stress-inducing phenomenon that doubles individuals'-especially women's-vulnerability to physical and psychological problems (Sauletzhanovna et al., 2024; Shi et al., 2020).
+et al., 2020).
 According to the World Health Organization, depression is the second leading cause of disability and functional impairment globally.
 It is often referred to as the "psychological common cold" due to its high prevalence (Hoshino et al., 2016).
 This condition is chronic, recurrent, and potentially life-threatening, accompanied by symptoms such as dissatisfaction, loss of previous interests and energy, low self-esteem, feelings of sadness and guilt, appetite changes, and disrupted sleep patterns (Hoshino et al., 2016).
 Its prevalence among women is approximately twice that of men, with a lifetime prevalence of around 17%-the highest among psychiatric disorders (Bach et al., 2020).
-Depression leads to personal and familial harm, occupational damage, interpersonal relationship challenges, and a general inability to focus on everyday life (Bach et al., 2020; Buttner et al., 2016).
+Depression leads to personal and familial harm, interpersonal relationship occupational damage, challenges, and a general inability to focus on everyday life (Bach et al., 2020; Buttner et al., 2016).

 Women with poor communication patterns often experience significant distress and challenges in emotional regulation and interpersonal relationships, exacerbating their difficulties (Elhai et al., 2017).
 In fact, recurring issues in regulating emotions, expressing feelings, and empathy are referred to as alexithymia, which also includes difficulties in identifying and describing emotions, distinguishing emotions from bodily arousal sensations, and limited imagination characterized by a lack of fantasy.
 Additional features such as difficulty processing emotional information, understanding facial expressions, and a lower capacity for empathy are also standard among those with alexithymia.
 Due to indifference and lack of interest in others, individuals with alexithymia face numerous interpersonal challenges (Alexa et al., 2019).
 Research indicates that alexithymia is a common issue among women with depressive disorders, contributing to social withdrawal, impulsive behaviors, and emotional problems (Marchesi et al., 2015).
-The degree of distress and intensity of negative emotions can stem from individual differences, influencing coping strategies, problem-understanding, focus. adaptability, attitudes toward life (Marchesi et al., 2015).
+The degree of distress and intensity of negative emotions can stem from individual differences, influencing coping strategies, problem-understanding, focus. adaptability, and attitudes toward life (Marchesi et al., 2015).

 Yoga is one of the recommended practices for reducing depression (Gallagher et al., 2020; Harvey et al., 2020).
 Yoga is a mind-body exercise that engages physiological and psychological processes.
-Its emphasis on relaxation and its static and dynamic exercises distinguish it from conventional methods (Harvey et al.,
+Its emphasis on relaxation and its static and dynamic exercises distinguish it from conventional methods (Harvey et al., 2020).

-2020).
 Regular yoga practice promotes muscle contraction and relaxation alters breathing patterns, improves focus and mindfulness, enhances heart muscle strength, boosts circulation, reduces muscle tension, increases neurotransmitter levels, and alleviates stress and negative emotions (Bridges & Sharma, 2017).
 Yoga exercises can also aid in hemispheric lateralization, increased oxygen consumption, brainwave activation, and cognitive improvement (Ensari et al., 2019).